Let's Do The Retcon Again1 of 12

 For years, part of Wolverine's character was the mystery surrounding his long and storied past, with new, sometimes surprising revelations about his history coming to light all the time.

-But in the early 00s, Marvel decided to take the bits of Wolverine's established past they liked - the Weapon X program, his WWII history, his time in Japan - and redefine the other elements of his life in a more cohesive way.
+But in the early 00s, Marvel decided to take the bits of Wolverine's established past they liked - the Weapon X program, his World War II history, his time in Japan - and redefine the other elements of his life in a more cohesive way.

 The result was Wolverine: Origins, which established Wolverine's true identity as James Howlett (not Logan), the child of wealthy landowners (well, the landowner's wife and their groundskeeper) who fled into the Canadian wilderness after developing his powers.

-The revelations of Origins have stuck, though Wolverine often finds ways to build new mysteries around himself - like the one currently unfolding around his recent resurrection.
+The revelations of Origins have stuck, though Wolverine often finds ways to build new mysteries around himself - like the one that unfolded around his recent resurrection.

 Clone Saga8 of 12